dkozlovich/AdvertsWebProject/README.md

 - view any advert and its conversation (messages of registered users)
 - view all adverts of any section
 - view all adverts of any concrete user
-- search adverts by one or few parameters (keyword in advert's name or content, date from/until, specific section only)
+- search adverts by one, few or all parameters (keyword in advert's name or content, date from/until, specific section only)
 - sort adverts list (new first, old first, low price first, high price first)

 **Registered user** capability: